Dr. Lyla Latif, Chair & Research Lead

 Mary is a Tutorial Fellow at the University of Nairobi and a member of the Private Law Department.
 She has a Law degree from Leeds University and a Masters’ degree in International Tax Law from Queen Mary University of London.
 She has worked in the expatriate tax team in a Big 4 firm in the UK as well as in the in-house tax team of an insurance multinational.
 She has also practiced tax law in a leading Kenyan Law firm and is a member of the LSK tax committee.
 She is currently undertaking her PhD studies.

-Assoc.
-Prof. Attiya Waris is the only Professor of Fiscal Law and Policy in Eastern and Central Africa.
+Attiya Waris is an Associate Professor of Fiscal Law and Policy in Eastern and Central Africa.
 She served as the Deputy Principal, College of Humanities and Social Sciences and Director of Research and Enterprise at the University of Nairobi.
 She holds a PhD in Law and is a specialist in Fiscal Law, Policy and Development, is an advocate, company secretary and arbitrator of 20 years standing and was the founding Chair the Fiscal Studies Committee from 2017-2020.
 She spearheaded the first agreement on sharing of data between a University and a revenue agency globally in 2017.

 She teaches at the Law School, University of Nairobi, Kenya, the Law School, University of Rwanda and the Centre for Human Rights, University of Pretoria and has previously taught in Malaysia and the United Kingdom.
 She has researched and published on global, African, Asian, European as well as Latin American issues.
 Her book 'Tax and Development’ (2013) is the first publication globally that links the areas of tax and human rights and her more recent publication ‘Financing Africa’ is the first publication globally to map out African fiscal systems.
 She was a nominee in 2017 for the position of UN Special Rapporteur on Development and is an Observer to the UN Tax Committee.